sum12/route_planner/Readme.md

     - Each driveway is connected on both ends to an intersection node (**done**)
     - Each intersection node has at least two driveways connected  (**done**)
-    - Each intersection node should be reachable from any other intersection node (*todo*)
+    - Each intersection node should be reachable from any other intersection node (*todo*) A part of this is necessary for the "/query" api.
+Once that is present this can reuse it
 - Provide an RESTapi endpoint for route planning
     - Operates on the last valid map passed to the layout validation endpoint (**done**)
     - Consumes two intersection IDs (start, goal) and returns a sequence of node and edge ids (**done**)
+        - please check `Caveat` for the "/query" api
     - Return the total distance of travel along with the route (*todo*)
     - Endpoint can serve many requests at once  (**done**)

+### Arch

+This is a basic MVC style webserver.
+The server controls the View part (with routes).
+There are currently 3 routes

+- [/ping](./src/main.rs) - handled by `handler_ping`
+- [/validate](./src/routes.rs) - handled by `handler_validate`
+- [/query](./src/routes.rs) - handeled by `handler_query`

+These routes use the [Model and its Controller](./src/model.rs).
+The models is wrapped using Rust datastructures for handle sharing and updating through different threads.
+There is also minimal locking involved in order to update the model

+The "/validate" endpoint could use `Rc<RefCell<Node>>` and `Rc<RefCell<Edge>>` to better represent the layout to validate the map since there is at anypoint only one thread holding the datastructure but this becomes tricky once some async call get thrown into the validation step as the datastruture needs then needs to `Send + Sync`, which leads to `Arc` being the choice.